Ethics Issues In Oriental Medicine - Two Hour Course — 2.0 CEU's

 Excellent course!
 I couldn't have been happier with it, and thoroughly enjoyed it – the interaction between you and the students was wonderful.
 I also learned a great deal and actually changed how I did some things as a result (eg., my patient receipt).
 I look forward to taking more courses from you and have been sharing that with other acupuncturists in my area.
 Many thanks!

 This course, specifically designed for practitioners of Oriental medicine of all backgrounds, completely satisfies the NCCAOM requirement of two hours of ethics every four years.
-Once approved by the state of Florida, it will also satisfy 2 hours of CE credits for the state of Florida in the Laws and Rules category.
+It also satisfies 2 hours of CE credits for the state of Florida in the Laws and Rules category.
 While sitting at the computer in the comfort of your home or office, you can download this engaging ethics course now.
 You will engage with lively question and answer exchanges, dealing with problematic legal and ethical situations.
 You will increase your knowledge of professional integrity, and security guidelines as a practitioner by learning along with others.

 - When you must, and when you cannot, break confidentiality while treating a minor